Thanos1716/visual-paintings/README.md

 ### What is this?

-This pack aims to give the armor trims unique textures in the GUI.
+This pack aims to give the paintings unique textures in the GUI.

 Below is a table of each of the new textures: